 |Summary||This course provides an analysis of the changing interaction between time, economic theory and economic policy-making in the UK between 1930 and 1990.

 This one-semester course examines the changing use made of the concept of time in economic theory and in UK economic policy-making from the 1930s.
-Topics covered include: game theory and the contributions of von Neumann and Morgenstern; Hayek and the Austrian approach to time and markets; J.M.
-Keynes and the making of The General Theory; John Hicks and the interpretation of The General Theory; Frank Ramsey and discounting; James Meade and trade; , Robert Mundell and optimal currency areas; Nicholas Kaldor and export-led growth and expenditure taxation; Maurice Allais, Paul Samuelson and the Over-Lapping Generations model; Robert Lucas and rational expectations; and Milton Friedman and monetarism.
-The policy areas covered will include: exchange rates; trade; labour markets; human capital; the distribution of income and wealth; housing; social security; health; the ownership and structure of utility industries; public investment; transport; and taxation.
+Topics covered include: technology, fixed capital investment and the pricing of time; Hayek and the Austrian approach to time and markets; J.M.
+Keynes and the making of The General Theory; John Hicks and the interpretation of The General Theory; Frank Ramsey and discounting; Nicholas Kaldor and export-led growth and expenditure taxation; Maurice Allais, Paul Samuelson and the Over-Lapping Generations model; and James Meade and marginal-cost pricing.
+The policy areas covered will include: tangible and intangible assets; human capital; the distribution of income and wealth; housing; social security; health; the ownership and structure of utility industries; public investment; property rights and the law of the sea; and taxation.

 Entry Requirements (not applicable to Visiting Students)